Introduction:

 1. Why Cheek Retractors Are Indispensable in Modern Orthodontics

-A 2023 American Journal of Orthodontics study reveals that clinics using professional-grade cheek retractors reduce treatment time by 22% and boost patient satisfaction by 37%.
-Beyond precision enhancement, these devices mitigate discomfort through three key mechanisms:
+A study in the American Journal of Orthodontics from 2023 shows that clinics using cheek retractors can save treatment time by 22% and increase patient satisfaction by 37%.
+These tools do more than just improve accuracy.
+They also make more comfortable that doing three key things:

-Per the World Dental Federation (FDI), clinics adopting cheek retractors report:
+According to the World Dental Federation (FDI), clinics that use cheek retractors have:

 - 41% reduction in procedural errors